Steamtown, U.S.A.: Canadian National Railways No. 1551

-No. 1551 is a 4-6-0 type locomotive, was built by Montreal Locomotive Works, March 1912, and originally was numbered 1354 for the Canadian Northern Railway.
+Canadian National No. 1551 is a 4-6-0 type locomotive, was built by Montreal Locomotive Works, March 1912, and originally was numbered 1354 for the Canadian Northern Railway.
 Used primarily on Canadian commuter lines, the locomotive was renumbered 1551 in October 1956 and retired in 1958.
 Blount bought the engine in 1961 and restoration was begun, but never completed.
 In 1986, Jerry Joe Jacobson traded a 1929 Baldwin Locomotive Works built shop switcher, Iron and Steel Company No. 3, 0-6-0, for No. 1551.
 It was restored and ran excursions for the Ohio Central Railroad until Jacobson lost control of the railroad in 2008.
 Jacobson still owns the locomotive.
 It is stored at Jacobson's "Age of Steam Roundhouse" in Sugar Creek Ohio.